PovertyAction/LAC_summit_python/2_NLP_lab/README.md

 # Materials for Natural Language Processing Lab
 ## IPA's LAC Data and Research Summit

-### Isabel Onate
+### Isabel Oñate - August 2019

 ### This repository is located at https://github.com/PovertyAction/LAC_summit_python/edit/master/2_NLP_lab.

 ### Description

+This repository contains the files needed for the  Natural Language Processing (NLP) Lab.
 NLP (Natural Language Processing) is a set of techniques for approaching text problems.
 In this lab we will go over an example of how to use text data to make predictions using a simple bag of words model.

 We will perform sentiment analysis, to identify and extract subjective information from movie reviews and categorize them inot positive and negative reviews.

 ### Materials in this repository
+1) NLP lab session.ipynb - Jupyter notebook with code for the excercise
+2) Slides - (ADD NAME) - Presentation slides for session
+3) Data - (ADD NAME) - Data to run the code
+4) Readme - this file

 ### Running the Jupyter notebooks during the workshop
 You will be running the Python notebooks on a server, so you do not need to install any software.
 Your username